danswer-ai/danswer/CONTRIBUTING.md

 #### Web
 We use `prettier` for formatting.
+The desired version (2.8.8) will be installed via a `npm i` from the `danswer/web` directory.
-Follow the guide [here](https://prettier.io/docs/en/install.html) to install, and run `npx prettier --write --trailing-comma es5 .` from the `danswer/web` directory to automatically format.
+To run the formatter, use `npx prettier --write .` from the `danswer/web` directory.
 Like `mypy`, we have no automated formatting yet (coming soon), but we request that, for now, you run this manually before creating a pull request.